-Increasing the fixed income allocation is a common tactic to reduce risk for a corporate DB plan.
-But unless the plan is fully funded, returns from risk assets are a means to reduce the deficit.
-As a compromise, many corporate plans have implemented low volatility equity strategies to mitigate downside risk.
-However, these often contain embedded sector biases and may become "high volatility" equity strategies during certain market environments, such as rising rates.
+Increasing a fixed income allocation is a common tactic to reduce risk.
+But in a strong equity market environment many investors will be reluctant to reduce exposure to risk assets.
+As a compromise, some investors have implemented low volatility eguity strategies seeking to mitigate downside risk.
+However, these strategies can often contain embedded sector biases and may become "high volatility" equity strategies during certain market environments, such as periods of rising interest rates.
 This topic is examined in greater detail in our paper, "Low Volatility" Equity Investing: Structural vs. Statistical.
-The expectation is that a pension's funded status will improve as rates rise (present value of liabilities goes down), so having risk assets decline in such an environment will be counterproductive.

-Asset owners are left with the option to either explicitly buy downside protection, which can be expensive, or to incorporate lower-volatility strategies such as collateralized put writing.
-Illiquid assets have also attracted risk capital, but liquidity is often at a premium for corporate DB plans exploring risk transfer alternatives such as annuitization or lump sum payouts.
-Figure 16 shows that the PUT Index has generated a total return consistent with the S&P 500 Index, but has exhibited a risk/return profile more in line with fixed income or low-volatility strategies.
+Investors are left with the choice to either explicitly buy downside protection, which can be expensive, or to incorporate lowervolatility strategies such as collateralized index put writing.
+Illiquid assets have also attracted risk capital, but liquidity remains important to many investors.
+Figure 16 shows that the PUT Index has generated a total return consistent with the S&P 500 Index, but has exhibited a risk/return profile more in line with fixed income or low-volatility equity strategies.